Digre01/SE_II_11_PARTICIPIUM/retrospective/Retrospective_3.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
+  - We overestimated the hours for story 24.

 - What lessons did you learn (both positive and negative) in this sprint?
+  - During this sprint, the work load is not evenly spread, but it's more concentrated in the last week/days (mainly due to academical reasons).
+This delay led to some mistakes in hours management and tracking.

 - Which improvement goals set in the previous retrospective were you able to achieve?
+  - During this sprint planning, we improved in estimate story points, maintaining a reasonable ratio between story points and hours estimated.

 - Which ones you were not able to achieve?
 Why?
+  - None.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-> Propose one or two
+  - During sprint planning, we have to consider our academical commitments in order to assign tasks evenly during the two weeks.

 - One thing you are proud of as a Team!!
+  - Despite the work load was not evenly spread, we managed to complete all tasks maintaining a great team coordination.